What Are Soft Skills? Examples and Guide

 Why are soft skills important?

-It’s simple.
 When employers look at your resume, they’re looking for certain qualities and personality traits that assure them that you will thrive in their workplace.
-Soft skills show them that you will get along with your coworkers, managers, customers, clients, vendors and anyone you interact with.
-This will also show the employer that you can get your job done correctly.
+Soft skills show them that you will get along with your coworkers, managers, customers, anyone you interact with.
+This will also show the employer that you can do your job.

-Yet, the scope of these skills goes beyond your interactions.
-Soft skills can also:
+The scope of these skills goes beyond your interactions.
+Here are some additional benefits of soft skills:

-• Be transferable — You can use your soft skills across any industry, unlike hard skills, which have a limited scope.
+• Soft skills are transferable: You can use your soft skills across any industry, unlike hard skills, which have a limited scope.
 For example, the customer service skills from your days as a server can help you perform during client meetings as an architect.

-• Improve your performance —Your technical skills can be on an expert level, but soft skills, like adaptability and innovation, can take your work to the next level.
+• Soft skills can improve your performance: Your technical skills can be on an expert level, but soft skills, like adaptability and innovation, can take your work to the next level.

-• Impact your productivity — Soft skills can help you be a better worker — and coworker!
+• Soft skills increase your productivity: Soft skills can help you be a better worker — and coworker!
 Knowing how to collaborate, follow instructions and resolve conflicts can make a difference in your work environment.

-• Help prepare for the future of work — A.I. technology, like machine learning, natural language processing, robotics and more, will continue to take over the workplace.
+• Soft skills will prepare you for the future of the workplace: A.I. technology, like machine learning, natural language processing, robotics and more, will continue to take over the workplace.
 In a work environment where machines know how to perform jobs, your humanly soft skills, like emotional intelligence and conceptual thinking, will help you stand out.

 Top soft skills examples